Names of World War II: Great Patriotic War

-In the Soviet Union and modern-day Russia, the term Great Patriotic War refers to the 4-year long war between the Soviet Union and Nazi Germany during the Second World War.
-The first usage of the term was during the 1812 French invasion of Russia, when the Russians called it the 'Patriotic War'.
-This term was also used in World War I when the Russian Empire fought the German Empire, Austro-Hungarian Empire, and the Ottoman Empire.
+In the Soviet Union and contemporary Russia, the term Great Patriotic War refers to the four-year war between the Soviet Union and Nazi Germany during the Second World War.
+The roots of the term lie in the 1812 French invasion of Russia, which Russians called the 'Patriotic War'.
+The term was also used during World War I when the Russian Empire fought the German Empire, the Austro-Hungarian Empire, and the Ottoman Empire.

-On 23 June 1941, just one day after the Germans invaded the Soviet Union, the newspaper Pravda first used the term in an article titled: The Great Patriotic War of the Soviet People, published by Yemelyan Yaroslavsky.
-The term was chosen to motivate the Soviet people and promote defense against the invader (which is Nazi Germany).
-After the war in Europe was over, the term Great Patriotic War was mostly used inside of the Soviet Union and rarely mentioned outside of it.
-Nowadays, Russia and other post-Soviet nations still use the term.
-In 2014, Uzbekistan was the first post-Soviet nation to not recognize the term and designated World War II as the official name.
+On 23 June 1941, one day after the Germans invaded the Soviet Union, the newspaper Pravda first used the term in an article titled "The Great Patriotic War of the Soviet People" by Yemelyan Yaroslavsky.
+The term was chosen to motivate the Soviet people and promote defense against the invader.
+After the war in Europe ended, the term was mostly used within the Soviet Union and rarely mentioned elsewhere.
+In the 21st century, Russia and other post-Soviet nations continue to use the term.
+However, in 2014, Uzbekistan became the first post-Soviet nation to stop recognizing the term, designating World War II as the official name.

-German–Soviet War/Nazi–Soviet War
+German–Soviet War

-Also known as the German–Soviet/Nazi War, this term mostly used in modern-day Germany and Ukraine to refer the war on the Easter Front between the Soviets and Germans.
-Examples of this term being used include historians John Erickson (in The Road to Stalingrad and The Road to Berlin) and David M. Glantz in most of their works, the BBC and The National WWII Museum occasionally use this term.
+The term German–Soviet War (or Nazi–Soviet War) is mostly used in modern-day Germany and Ukraine to refer to the war on the Eastern Front.
+Historians such as John Erickson (in The Road to Stalingrad and The Road to Berlin) and David M. Glantz use the term in most of their works.
+The BBC and The National WWII Museum also occasionally use this term.